eret9616/show_youtube_chapter/README.md

 2. go to chrome://extensions/
 3. Load unpacked
 ```
-❤ leave a like if you find this helps you!
+❤ Leave a like if you find this helps you!